Spamtrap

 Beyond flagging individual messages, spam traps also help train and refine the spam classifier.
 Each message received at a trap address is treated as a clear spam sample; Stalwart can automatically add it to the training data so that the classifier adapts to the latest spam tactics.

 The list of spam trap addresses is maintained as an in-memory lookup list entry.
 Each trap address is a MemoryLookupKey (found in the WebUI under Settings › Lookups › In-Memory Keys, Settings › Spam Filter › Lists › Blocked Domains, Settings › Spam Filter › Lists › Spam Traps, Settings › Spam Filter › Lists › Trusted Domains, Settings › Spam Filter › Lists › URL Redirectors) in the spam-trap namespace.
-When a delivery matches a configured trap address, the message is tagged with SPAMTRAP.
-By default, this tag is associated with the Discard action (via a SpamTag object), so messages hitting a trap are dropped silently and never reach a real inbox.
+When a delivery matches a configured trap address, the message is tagged with SPAM_TRAP.
+By default, this tag is associated with a spam score of 15.0 (via a SpamTag object).

-Administrators can change the action associated with the SPAMTRAP tag by editing the corresponding SpamTag entry under the Spam scores configuration.
+To have messages hitting a trap be dropped silently and never reach a real inbox, administrators can change the action associated with the SPAM_TRAP tag by editing the corresponding SpamTag entry under the Spam scores configuration.

 Automatic learning from spam traps is controlled by learnSpamFromTraps on the SpamClassifier singleton.